Prinsphield/Wechat_AutoJump/readme.md

 ## Run

+Before running our code, connect to your phone via USB.

+If Android phone, open the USB debugging at developer options enter `adb devices` to ensure that the list is not empty.
+If iPhone, please ensure that you have a mac.
+Then following this [link](https://testerhome.com/topics/7220) for preparation.

-It is recommended to download the pre-trained model following the link below and run the following code
+It is **recommended** to download the pre-trained model following the link below and run the following code

 	python nn_play.py --phone Android --sensitivity 2.045